chikamichi/jquery.maybe/README.md

 *Schrödinger's cat would be the ultimate Maybe, man.*

 Let me introduce the highly respectable Maybe.
-It is an enhanced `$.Deferred` interface, featuring a simple way to specify *when* it should be resolved and/or rejected.
-It is all about timing, timing, timing.
-(If you want to know about Deferred or refresh your knowledge, head to [this review](http://eng.wealthfront.com/2012/12/jquerydeferred-is-most-important-client.html)).
+It is an enhanced `$.Deferred` interface, featuring a simple way to specify *when* and *why* it should be resolved and/or rejected.
+It really tries to be a more expressive, less all-around alternative to [jQuery.when](http://api.jquery.com/jQuery.when/) (If you want to know about Deferred or refresh your knowledge, head to [this review](http://eng.wealthfront.com/2012/12/jquerydeferred-is-most-important-client.html)).

-This custom interface introduces an evented design for the promise object associated to the deferrable.
+This custom interface relies on a fully evented interface for the promise object associated to the deferrable.
 When using a Maybe, one is expected to specify *evented conditions for success and failure*.
 Those conditions, if and when matched, will trigger the deferrable's *resolution* or *rejection* callbacks accordingly.

-This feature is made possible by exposing a custom Promise to the outside world (here is the very Maybe), one that accepts `doIf` and `failIf` condition-factories to specify the aforementioned evented conditions.
+This feature is made possible by exposing a custom Promise to the outside world that accepts `doIf` and `failIf` helpers to specify the aforementioned evented conditions.

 By default, a Maybe will wait for an event to occur, managing a so-called "grace-period".
-One can specify a timeout instead, in which case the Maybe will wait until this delay is over to succeed (the default setup is that of an infinite delay).
-In the mean time, the Maybe can be either early-resolved if an event matching a `doIf` condition occurs, or early-rejected if an event matching a `failIf` condition shows up.
+One can specify a finite timeout instead, in which case the Maybe will wait until this delay is over to succeed.
+In both cases, the Maybe can be either early-resolved (`doIf`) or early-rejected (`failIf`).

 ## Example